Istani/pygame_roguelike/README.md

 # PLANING

 ## Next to implement
-- pysics, knock-back
+- fixed map size

 ## Soon
 - Enemies keep distance to each other
 - player Items
 - Health bars
-- enemy projectiles
 - better main menu
 - Leaderboard
-- fixed map size
-- Multiplayer
+- Better peng sound

 - class to manage font styles
 - Enemies get different velocities on axis (snake is get better vertical speed)

+## Maybe later
+- Build system
+- Multiplayer

 # Bugs
+- Sometimes enemy tremble because the change direction on each frame.

-- projectiles move with the player
+- player projectiles move with the player.
-- No third try when playing (Respawn player Bug)
+- No third try when playing (Respawn player Bug).

 ## Done (but still not perfect)